Last updated 14 March 2022

 - the protection order is necessary or desirable to protect you from domestic violence (s 37(1) DFVP Act).

 Three types of relationship are covered by the DFVP Act:

 - an intimate, personal relationship (a current or former spouse, a parent of a child together, an engaged couple or a ‘couple’ relationship) (s 18 DFVP Act)

 Intimate personal relationships

-The court considers each relationship on a case-by-case basis, and in some circumstances it can include couples who have not lived together (e.g. couples who have formed an online or distance relationship and have daily contact with each other via social media and/or telephone).
+The court considers each relationship on a case-by-case basis and, in some circumstances, it can include couples who have not lived together (e.g. couples who have formed an online or distance relationships and have daily contact with each other via social media and/or telephone).

 Informal care relationship

 An informal care relationship exists where one person is dependent on the other person (a carer) for help in aspects of their daily living such as shopping, cooking, dressing, showering or arranging medical appointments.
-An informal care relationship does not exist when the carer is paid by the person, however, a person receiving a carer payment from the government can be part of an informal care relationship (s 20 DFVP Act).
+It is not applicable when the carer is paid by the person, however, a person receiving a carer payment from the government can be part of an informal care relationship (s 20 DFVP Act).

 A person under 18 can apply for or be a respondent to a domestic violence order if they are in an intimate personal relationship or an informal care relationship, but not a family relationship (s 22 DFVP Act).

 This means that children under the age of 18 cannot apply for a domestic violence order against their parents or other family members.
 Referrals to other agencies such as Family and Child Connect, a Family Wellbeing Service (if they are Aboriginal or Torres Strait Islander) or Child Safety should be considered in these cases (see About Child Protection, Department of Children, Youth Justice and Multicultural Affairs).